Lagranje/CoinMarketPlus/readme.md

 Add four pictures in `images` directory, that you are going to use to create slider.
 ![Alt text](/doc/prerequisites_step3.png?raw=true)
 ### Step 4
-Download the .ttf file of the Open Sans regular font using https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans and save it to the `fonts` directory
+Download the .ttf file of the Open Sans regular font using https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans and save it to the `fonts` directory.
 ![Alt text](/doc/prerequisites_step4.1.png?raw=true)
 ![Alt text](/doc/prerequisites_step4.2.png?raw=true)
-## Adding code
+## Add slider(carousel) to the html page
 ### Step 1
-Open the index.html file
+Open the index.html file.
 ### Step 2
 Find `<style>` tag under `<head>` and add the following code there to define visual appearance of the title and slider.
 ```